Hello, and Welcome to Maidenhead in Pictures Photo Blog !

-As my children grew up in Maidenhead found, as myself taking photographs of the family around the various parks, open spaces and beautiful countryside of Maidenhead.
-It struck me that it would be great to show off the best parts of Maidenhead in a Photo Blog.
+As my children grew up in Maidenhead as I found myself taking photographs of the family around the various parks, open spaces and beautiful countryside of Maidenhead, and it struck me that it would be great to show off the best parts of Maidenhead in a Photo Blog.

 I hope you enjoy looking at the posts as much as I have in taking the pictures.
 As time goes by and the town evolves, there is always something new to photograph.